The Power of Public Spaces. A Reflection to Process Trauma.

 A Question

 There wasn’t any reason for someone to attack me.
-The attack happened when I was walking beside a canal dark canal at night in Eskisehir, Turkey.
-In my eyes it was an opportunistic assault.
-The gun was fired point blank into my head but didn’t kill me.
+The attack happened when I was walking beside a dark canal at night in Eskisehir, Turkey.
+I noticed the man, dismissed the potential danger as an illusion of fear and put my hands on a tree beside the canal to calm myself.
+He followed behind me and by the time I turned he’d fired point at my forehead.
+But he didn’t kill me.
 The bullet directed downwards and lodged itself in my jaw so I survived.
 The event changed me.
 It changed my reason for science.
-I started with the question ‘how could I heal after trauma?’.
-I began applying my human behavioural neuroscience and molecular cell biology knowledge.
+I started with the question “How can I heal after this trauma?”.
+It was a chance to start applying my scientific knowledge for a real purpose.
+A serious scientific response to the problem of violence that occurs in our public and green spaces.

 Our journey started from Hamedan.
 From Hamedan we rode up to the Ganjnameh Ancient Inscriptions then to Morad Tea House.
 From the tea house we descended the ski road at lighting speed into the valley.
 Spring mountain scenery passing us in a blur.
 I took that moment to breath in the beauty of nature and felt an exciting fear with my friend.
 The adrenaline of racing down the mountains on bicycles in spring with a good friend.
 The wheels on our bikes were turning and helping to unravel the trauma.